-There are a couple tips that come up when configuring our sync for this type of scenario.
+There are a couple of tips that come up when configuring our sync for this type of scenario.

 Connecting to QuickBooks Online

 When initially activating the sync and connecting to QuickBooks Online, the process remains the same as our install instructions relate, with one change.
-In the Advanced Settings in your plan in your account, the value for the dropdown must be unique among all of your WooCommerce stores you wish to connect to QuickBooks Online.
+In the Advanced Settings in your plan in your account, the value for the dropdown must be unique among all of the WooCommerce stores you wish to connect to QuickBooks Online.
 For example, the first site can use Connection #1, the second would then need to use any Connection number besides #1, so #2-5.
 And so on - until all of your stores are connected.

 Order number conflicts

 Now that orders from multiple sites are being synced into QuickBooks Online, there is a greater possibility for conflicting order numbers - for example: order number #545 existing on both systems, and attempting to sync to QuickBooks Online from both.
 In this case, the sync would error out in the second install that attempts to sync this order over to QuickBooks Online, as it already exists in QuickBooks Online under a different client - as a different order.